NE-SmallTown/React-QuietWater/README.md

 ### Installation

+### Demo

+You can view the [online example](https://www.NE-SmallTown.github.io/React-QuietWater).And please note that although we create mock data but the data maybe don't have correct logic like the real world.This demo is just for showing the UI and the basic logic.

 ### Documentation

 - *NOTE*: We would like to see any pr/(UI design)/(feature request)/enhancement based on our Name origin,but if they breaches our